CharlesAMoss/epic_AJAX-BDD-Drupal_2/README.md

 ## _11/06/2015_
 ### By [Charles Moss](https://twitter.com/CharlesMoss)

 ### _Note this repo picks up from the creation of the "DNA" module.
 An unfortunate mishap befell the database for the [original projoct](https://github.com/CharlesAMoss/epic_AJAX-BDD-Drupal)._

 ## Description
 _Basic example of AJAX by viewing article content via left hand menu.
 The user can input a "DNA" string and the output will be the corresponding pair._

 ## Setup

-site admin for Setup:
+_site admin for Setup:_
-dnajax
+db: drup_dnajax
+pw: password

+_drupal admin info_
+user: admin
-password
+pw: password

 The database back-up can be found in 'sites/db_backup' folder.